 Let me share with you my official App Store review that I’ve just posted – before it is deleted and deemed “inappropriate”.

-I’m currently trying out the new Photoshop CC for 30 days.
-I’m still not sure if the upgrade is for me or if I should stick with my trusty copy of Photoshop CS5 (which by the way I own and can use forever and a day, without a monthly license fee… but that’s another matter).
+Back in 2013 I was trying out the then-new Photoshop CC for 30 days.
+I wasn’t sure if the upgrade was for me or if I should stick with my trusty copy of Photoshop CS5 (which by the way I own and can use forever and a day, without a monthly license fee… but that’s another matter).

 So I’ve installed CC, marvelled at the new look and the 3D tools, made a brush stroke on a new canvas and… what the hell is that?

-My stroke is lagging behind by about a second or more until it appears on the screen.
+My stroke was lagging behind by about a second or more until it appeared on the screen.
 I wasn’t using a complicated brush either, just a bog standard 20 pixel soft edge brush without any Blending Options.

-Yesterday, after posting my troubles, someone lovely from the Photoshop Facebook Page got in touch with me and offered help and advice – and ultimately solved my problem.
+Yesterday, a lovely representative from the Photoshop Facebook Page got in touch with me and offered help and advice – and ultimately solved my problem.
 Thanks, Jeff!

 Let me share with you what worked for me, perhaps it works for you too.